 Step-by-step directions

-1. Combine yeast and warm water and wait until mixture is creamy, about 10 minutes.
+- Bloom the yeast.
+Combine yeast and warm water and wait until mixture is creamy, about 10 minutes.
 Stir in cold water and olive oil, then the remaining dough ingredients.
+I used instant yeast, which doesn’t need this blooming time so I added everything together at once.

 Want to save this recipe?

-5. In a small bowl, mix together marinara and barbecue sauce.
+- Spread dough.
 Prepare a 9-inch pizza pan by scattering corn meal evenly over it.
 Spread dough onto the pan and add spread bbq-marinara sauce evenly over the pizza dough.

+- Add toppings.
 Spread shredded cheese evenly over the sauce.
 Place pulled pork and onions over the cheese.

 For extra flavor brush crust with olive oil and sprinkle some garlic powder on it.